-the code described below is available on my github page. see, hear. the Cooling computer code is here, the algorithms described below are in cooling.h on that page. an overall description of my coding strategy, fastCode, will appear eventually. finally the electronics for all of the Roadster boxes is the same.
+the code described below is available on my github page. see, hear. the algorithms described below are in cooling.h on that page. an overall description of my coding strategy, fastCode, will appear eventually. finally the electronics for all of the Roadster boxes is the same.

 this system completely replaces the "traditional" auto cooling system components: belt-driven pump, thermostat, plumbing, etc. cooling capacity is independent of engine speed, power consumption is typically under 50 watts. the system is physically simple, all complexity is in the control software.

-temperature regulation, measured at a temperature sensor in the cylinder head water jacket, is within 3 degrees of the setpoint, rising to plus or minus 6 degrees during large load changes (solution to that under test now).
+temperature regulation, measured at a temperature sensor in the cylinder head water jacket, is within 3 degrees of the setpoint.

-temperature is measured at 10 Hz rate, with 500 mS average.
+temperature is measured at 10 Hz rate, with 500 mS filter.

 the systems is composed of: